Gyrohammer/commapogo/README.md

 ## Specifications Pertaining to the Project
 - Comma3X Weight: 311g (11oz)
-- Power Usage: See the [summary spreadsheet](/power_data/summary.xlsx) for this data
+- Power Usage: See the [summary spreadsheet](/power_data/summary.xlsx) for this data.